UXWing/Fontice/Readme.md

 # Fontice icons

-Fontice Icons exclusive collection of carefully Crafted icon sets which give a lot of vector icons in one singal font.
+Fontice Icons exclusive collection of carefully crafted icon sets which give a lot of vector icons in one singal font.

 ## Powerful Features
 Single font for all icons